 The Company's exploration and production facilities and other operations and activities emit GHG's and require the Company to comply with federal and/or provincial GHG emissions legislation.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place to prevent climate change or mitigate its effects.
 The direct or indirect costs of these regulations may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
+There is no guarantee the current provincial regimes in place will continue to meet federal stringency requirements and their continued application is subject to achieving the stringency standards as required by the federal government.

 Climate change has been linked to long-term shifts in climate patterns, including sustained higher temperatures.
 As the level of activity in the Canadian petroleum and natural gas industry is influenced by seasonal weather patterns, long-term shifts in climate patterns pose the risk of exacerbating operational delays and other risks posed by seasonal weather patterns.
 See "Risk Factors - Seasonality and Extreme Weather Conditions".
-In addition, long-term shifts in weather patterns such as water scarcity, increased frequency of storm and fire and prolonged heat waves may, among other things, require the Company to incur greater expenditures (time and capital) to deal with the challenges posed by such changes to its premises, operations, supply chains, transport needs, and employee safety, which may in turn have a material adverse effect on the Company.
+In addition, long-term shifts in weather patterns such as water scarcity, increased frequency of storm and fire and prolonged heat waves may, among other things, require the Company to incur greater expenditures (time and capital) to deal with the challenges posed by such changes to its premises, operations, supply chains, transport needs and employee safety, which may in turn have a material adverse effect on the Company.
 Specifically, in the event of water shortages or sourcing issues, the Company may not be able to, or will incur greater costs to, carry out hydraulic fracturing.

 Foreign and domestic governments continue to evaluate and implement policy, legislation and regulations focused on restricting emissions commonly referred to as GHG emissions and promoting adaptation to climate change and the transition to a low-carbon economy.
 Given the evolving nature of climate change policy and the control of GHG and resulting requirements, it is expected that current and future climate change regulations will have the effect of increasing operating expenses on the Royalty Properties, and, in the long-term, potentially reducing the demand for crude oil and natural gas and related products, resulting in a decrease in the Company's profitability and a reduction in the value of its assets.
-See "Risk Factors - Non-Governmental Organizations and Eco-Terrorism Risks", and "Risk Factors - Reputational Risk".
+See "Risk Factors - Non-Governmental Organizations and Eco-Terrorism Risks" and "Risk Factors - Reputational Risk".